brigadecore/brigade/docs/content/topics/contributor-guide/ladder.md

 ## Core Maintainer

 Core Maintainers are established Contributors who are granted broad and ultimate responsibility for the _entirety_ of the Brigade Project.
-This includes administrative access to all projects owned by the __@brigadecore__ GitHub org and administrative access to the org itself.
+This role includes write and administrative access to all projects owned by the __@brigadecore__ GitHub org and administrative access to the org itself.

 Core Maintainers must: